 That only happened because of the curse Hades placed on the old Oracle.
 Rachel is not cursed.
 She'll probably retire at the standard retirement age of 65.

-In book two, Percy talks about seeing a father and his two elementary school-aged daughters on the Princess Andromeda, along with other guests.
+In book two, Percy spots a father and his two elementary school-aged daughters on the Princess Andromeda, along with other guests.
 In book four, all the guests are gone.
 Percy theorizes that they "didn't get to leave with their bingo winnings".
 This includes, of course, the father & his daughters.

 Take it one step further and consider the ship's inhabitants: ( Kronos' army of monsters).
 They were most likely fed to aforementioned monsters.
 Full stop.

-In Son of Magic (Short story by Riordan's son, found in Demigod Diaries), Alabaster, son of Hecate, states that when Beckendorf and Percy blew up the Andromeda, not only were monsters lost, but demigods who had sided with Kronos.
+In Son of Magic (Short story by Riordan's son, found in Demigod Diaries), Alabaster, son of Hecate, states that when Beckendorf and Percy blew up the Andromeda, not only were monsters lost, but demigods who were allied to Kronos.

 The Labyrinth was destroyed.
 Now, imagine how many people may have been inside when it collapsed...

-Considering the slim chance of them actually getting out and not dying painfully of starvation, dehydration, and exhaustion, it was probably a Mercy Kill.
+Considering the slim chance of anyone actually getting out and not dying an excruciating death from starvation, dehydration, and exhaustion, it was probably a Mercy Kill.